Tar Heel Sports Network: Broadcasters

-Mick Mixon partnered with Durham as the color analyst from 1989-2005 for both football and basketball before departing to take the job as the play-by-play announcer for the Carolina Panthers.
+Mick Mixon partnered with Durham as the color analyst from 1989-2005 for both football and men's basketball before departing to become the play-by-play announcer for the Carolina Panthers.

-Jones Angell succeeded Durham in the booth as "the Voice of the Tar Heels" for both football and basketball beginning with the 2011 football season after working with the network in various roles for the previous 11 years, including baseball play-by-play from 2004-2011.
+Current play-by-play announcer Jones Angell succeeded Durham in the booth as "the Voice of the Tar Heels" for both football and men's basketball beginning with the 2011 football season after working with the network in various roles for the previous 11 years, including baseball and women's basketball play-by-play, and host of football and men's basketball broadcasts.
+Angell has called 3 Final Fours, including the 2017 national championship.

-Brian Simmons performed football analyst duties through the 2023 season before joining the UNC football staff as a Senior Advisor to the Head Coach/Pro Liaison.
-Analyst duties during the 2024 season are shared between Bryn Renner and Joe Jauch, both former Tar Heel players.
+Beginning in the 2024 football season, football analyst duties are shared between former quarterback Bryn Renner and former wide receiver Joe Jauch, both former Tar Heel letterman.
 Lee Pace handles football sideline reporting.
+Other contributors to football broadcasts include Dave Nathan and former receiver Na Brown co-hosting pregame and postgame coverage, and former center and NFL All-Pro Jeff Saturday providing pregame analysis.

-Eric Montross was the basketball analyst starting in 2005 through the 2022-23 season.
-Shortly after the season, it was announced that he had recently been diagnosed with cancer.
+From the 2005-06 season through the 2022-23 season, Eric Montross was the in-game analyst for men's basketball.
+Shortly after the end of the 2022-23 season, it was announced that he had recently been diagnosed with cancer.
 After announcing that he would sit out the 2023-24 season to focus on his health, Montross died on December 17, 2023 at age 52.

-Game analysis duties during the 2023-24 season were handled by a rotation of former players including Pete Chilcutt, Marcus Ginyard, Tyler Hansbrough and Zeller.
+Men's basketball game analysis duties since the 2023-24 season have been primarily handled by Tyler Hansbrough and Tyler Zeller, both members of the 2009 national championship team.
+Nathan anchors basketball pregame, halftime and postgame programming, while Adam Lucas provides pregame commentary, postgame interviews and columns on GoHeels.com.

-Adam Lucas contributes basketball pregame commentary and conducts postgame interviews.
-Dave Nathan anchors pregame, halftime and postgame coverage for football and basketball, and also handles the basketball play-by-play when late season football schedule conflicts prevent Angell from being available.
-Nathan also calls play-by-play for the Diamond Heels in baseball, sharing the booth with Kyle Straub.
+Nathan occasionally handles the men's basketball play-by-play when conflicts with the late season football schedule prevent Angell from being available.

+Nathan is also the primary play-by-play announcer for the baseball Diamond Heels and hosts the weekly show Primetime in the ACC.
 Matt Krause calls the action for women's basketball.